rcantrell1/GardenPhoto3D/README.md

 # GardenPhoto3D
-Workspace for garden layout software.
+Workspace for the garden layout software project.